arkoblog/openhrrp-docs/docs/questions_and_concerns.rst

 The purpose of this document is to highlight any key questions and/or concerns that we will need to address during the course of this project.

+Questions
+#########

+1. Even though the survey was conducted in phases, tha data provided has a single table for all of the buildings.

+	a.
+Are the district/vdc/mun codes used in the data ll based on the old administrative boundaries?

+	Our assumption is that they are.
+Need to verify with CBS.

 Administrative restructuring and its implications
 #################################################

 What?